7rujerry/Scholastic-Analytics/README.md

-This is brief description of the 2020 AIS Analytics challenge and the files attached highlight some of the technical programming done to answer the proposed questions.
+# 2020 AIS Analytics challenge

 Scholastic is a major international publishing, educational, and media company with a focus on books and educational materials designed to support children’s literacy and cultivate a passion for reading and knowledge which will continue throughout life.